Khoulaiz/gradle-jetty-eclipse-plugin/README.md

 gradle-jetty-eclipse-plugin
 ===========================

-Jetty Plugin for Eclipse Jetty
+Jetty Plugin for Jetty based on Eclipse packages

 This is work in progress.
 If it works, I will create a proper release and tell you how to use it.
 Stay tuned...